Skip to main content

 Its designation as the European Capital of Culture in 2008 confirmed Stavanger’s position as an art and culture destination with a special focus on street art thanks to the annual Nuart Festival.
 On a walk around the city, you will discover modern street art in the form of both large and small murals, sculptures, art galleries and exhibitions by local artists.

 Stavanger was home to a thriving canning industry in the early 1900s.
-A walk through the streets of Old Stavanger takes you to the Norwegian Canning Museum, where you can see how sprats were smoked and packed and labelled with hundreds of the famous, artistic siddis labels.
+A walk through the streets of Old Stavanger takes you to the Norwegian Canning Museum, where you can see how sprats were smoked and packed and labelled with hundreds of famous, artistic siddis labels.

 You can visit eight museums under Museum Stavanger on the same ticket, visit the Stavanger Art Museum, visit the Iron Age Farm at Ullandhaug, the Norwegian Petroleum Museum or you can delve into the city’s maritime history at the Stavanger Maritime Museum.